Over the last year, many parents delayed their childrens' checkups and vaccinations due to fear of COVID-19 exposure.

-While being worried is understandable, it’s important to understand that postponing your child’s visit can do more harm than good.
+It's important to understand that postponing your child’s visit can do more harm than good.
 Your doctor’s office is safe, and experts encourage families not to postpone wellness visits.
+If you've been putting it off, now is a good time to get back to scheduling your regular wellness visits.
+And if your child is aged 12 years or older, they are now eligible for the COVID-19 vaccine.

 Missing important vaccinations puts children at risk of diseases such measles, whooping cough, and other life threatening illnesses.

 Our pediatricians want you to know we are here and it is safe to come in.
-“Although COVID-19 is a very serious illness and can affect children, the illnesses to protect against with vaccinations are more common and more harmful as far as we can tell for young children.
+“Although COVID-19 is a very serious illness and can affect children, there are other common illnesses to protect against with vaccinations.
 It is critical to still protect them against those diseases in this COVID era,” says Dr. Wittcopp.

 During the early months of a baby’s life, they receive key infant immunizations to protect them from common childhood diseases such as whooping cough, common blood infections, and pneumonia.
 Babies are very susceptible to whooping cough – a disease that can be fatal for babies.
 This can be prevented with vaccination.

 At age one, a baby receives their first measles vaccine.
 “We know that there have been measles outbreaks across the United States and Massachusetts in the last several years.
-It is still in our community and it is important to protect them,” says Dr. Wittcopp.
+It is still in our community and it is important to protect them,” says says Dr. Chrystal Wittcopp Medical Director of Pediatrics at High Street Health Center.

 As the child grows to ages four and five, the immunizations begin to wear off.
 It is important for the child to have a booster dose to continue protection against those diseases, especially as they increase exposure at school.